The-Scripters-Guild/ForgeWiki/README.md

 You *can* just interact with this like any other repo, or you can get in on the conversation with the people working on this project in a dedicated fashion via the avenues below.
 Reach out to `Captain Punch` if you have questions or issues.

-Join ForgeHub.com and the Discord server: https://discord.gg/5TwfqbU7sf

-*ForgeHub is where this wiki is being hosted.*
+*Halopedia is where this wiki is being hosted, the project is taking large contributions from The Scripter's Guild and ForgeHub.*

-Join The Scripter's Guild (TSG) Discord server: https://discord.gg/ZpE3tcpZy9
+Join ForgeHub.com and the Discord server: https://discord.gg/5TwfqbU7sf Join Halopedia's Discord server: https://discord.gg/W3HK45M Join The Scripter's Guild (TSG) Discord server: https://discord.gg/ZpE3tcpZy9

 *TSG is a server based around UGC and game dev, founded by Halo creators.
 It is heavily involved w/ ForgeHub and the scripting side of the wiki for Halo 5 and Halo Infinite.*